Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Conclusion

-Overall, LLMs are promising tools for hypothesis‑level exploration in OM but are not yet reliable substitutes for human data when distributional fidelity matters.
-Pragmatic adjustments, such as CoT prompting and targeted sampling‑parameter tuning, help reduce the gap, but they introduce trade‑offs that must be managed explicitly.
-As LLMs are fast evolving, continued benchmarking against human baselines will be essential for tracking progress and informing when, and for which tasks, LLMs can serve as trustworthy behavioral simulators.
+In summary, our results suggest that LLMs can be useful for rapid theory prototyping and preliminary exploration of behavioral mechanisms in OM, especially when the goal is to examine hypothesis-level patterns.
+However, caution is needed when the distribution of simulated behavior matters.
+In applications such as evaluating service systems, testing operational policies, or predicting heterogeneous customer and decision-maker responses, performance depends on the full response distribution rather than only average tendencies or hypothesis-level effects.
+In such settings, current LLMs are not yet reliable substitutes for human data.
+Lightweight interventions such as CoT prompting and targeted sampling-parameter tuning can reduce the gap, but their effects are context-dependent and should be evaluated explicitly.
+As LLMs continue to evolve, continued benchmarking against human baselines will be essential for determining when, and for which OM tasks, they can serve as trustworthy behavioral simulators.

 \ECSwitch